leonardocerliani/GUTS_fmri_preproc/TUT/README.md

 ## 03_preproc_FSL_HalfPipe
 A very basic tutorial about how to carry out preprocessing of fmri images (and registration to the T1w) using the FSL Feat GUI and HalfPipe

+## 04_bidscoin
+Generating bids structure from PAR/REC files is (finally) a pleasant experience with [bidscoin](https://bidscoin.readthedocs.io/en/latest/).
+I also discuss how to handle PARs from aborted acquisitions and give a taste of how to use the generated bids structure in [BIDS apps](https://bids.neuroimaging.io//tools/bids-apps.html)